LukasT03/LTS-Respooler/Firmware/README.md

 ### 1.2.0
 - Added support for upcoming Respooler Pro with precise servo control
+- Important: App needs to be uptated to 1.7.0

 ### 1.1.2
 - Added ability to exit Auto-Stop state via long button press